History

 HTBA

-HIST 999a or b, Directed ResearchStaff
+HIST 999a, Directed ResearchStaff

 Offered by arrangement with the instructor and permission of DGS to meet special requirements.